 Presentation!
 It's time to impress.
-Actually, the beautiful clay pot is a big contributor to the amazing texture of the famous Clay Pot Rice.
-We're going to sneak some technique in there too, and it's easier to pull off than you might think.
+Served in the same vessel it’s cooked in, clay pot rice (or bo zai fan) is absolutely stunning.
+But the beautiful clay pot is more than just for looks — it’s actually a big contributor to the amazing texture of the famous Cantonese dish.
+We're going to sneak some very helpful technique tips in this recipe, to make clay pot rice at home easier to pull off than you might think.

-At first look, it's a pretty simple dish: a layer of juicy meat or other toppings over rice, cooked and served in a pretty earthenware pot.
+At first look, Chinese clay pot rice is a pretty simple dish: a layer of juicy meat or other toppings over rice, cooked and served in a pretty earthenware pot.
 That clay pot does more than sit pretty, though.
-Because of the clay material, it retains heat evenly, so everything inside steams together, and their juices and flavors all combine harmoniously.
+Because of the clay material, it retains heat evenly, so everything inside steams together, helping their juices and flavors all combine harmoniously.

 As a bonus (for some, this is arguably not a bonus, but the main reason to eat this dish in the first place), rice cooked in a clay pot develops a scorched crust, called 飯焦 faan6 ziu1 in Cantonese.
 Similar to the scorched rice in Korean stone pot bibimbap or Spanish paella, it's just shy of burnt and beautifully crunchy.